 If you’re looking for ways to distance yourself from your smartphone or computer, having a record player is one way you can limit screen time.
 Rather than spending time looking at a screen, you and your friends and family can gather around the record player and enjoy the nostalgia and sound that it brings.

-You Can Live the Way You Want to
+You Can Live the Way You Want To Live

-Living a vintage life has become increasingly popular over the last few years, and with a record player, you can set aside your smart electronics and live a simpler, old-school life.
+Living a vintage and old-school life has become increasingly popular over the last few years, and with a record player, you can set aside your smart electronics and live a simpler, analog life.
 Having a record player is also great for turning your house into a vintage wonder by using mid-century style furniture that resembles the old days.

-Overall, listening to music using a record player has more benefits than this for those who love the classic sound of vinyl and living in a way that is long passed.
+Overall, listening to music using a record player offers many benefits for those who love the classic sound of vinyl and living in a way that is long passed.